Nate Lowe Player Props: Rangers vs. Orioles

 Nate Lowe At The Plate

-- He ranks 30th in batting average, 29th in on base percentage, and 62nd in slugging among qualifying batters in MLB play.
+- Lowe leads Texas with an OBP of .371 this season while batting .286 with 26 walks and 38 runs scored.

-- Lowe will look to extend his six-game hitting streak.
-He's batting .550 in his last games.
+- Among the qualified hitters in MLB, he ranks 36th in batting average, 23rd in on-base percentage, and 69th in slugging.

-- Lowe has had an RBI in 22 games this season (44.9%), including six multi-RBI outings (12.2%).
-He has also driven home three or more of his team's runs in one contest.
+- Lowe has driven home a run in 22 games this season (44.0%), including more than one RBI in 12.0% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.